codemismatch/rubylearning/content/pages/tutorials/ruby-self.md

     url: /tutorials/ruby-open-classes/
 ---

-> Adapted from Satish Talim’s “Ruby self” lesson.
+> Adapted from Satish Talim's "Ruby self" lesson.

-`self` always references “the current object,” but that object changes depending on where you are in the code.
+`self` always references "the current object," but that object changes depending on where you are in the code.

 ### Top-level `self`